 Here are some of the most troubling stats we’ve seen in recent months:

-- Every 40 seconds, another company is attacked.
+- Every 11 seconds, on average, another company is attacked.

-- It’s not just shadowy cybercriminals who are behind ransomware these days, but powerful governments, like North Korea, which was suspected of launching some of the most high-profile attacks in recent years.
+- It’s not just shadowy cybercriminals who are behind ransomware these days, but powerful governments, like North Korea and Russia, which are suspected of launching some of the most high-profile attacks in recent years.